Multan Sun Temple: Ismaili emirs

-The Sun Temple was demolished only after Maqdisi's visit, perhaps during Mahmud's brutal conquest of the city c.
+The Sun Temple was demolished only after al-Maqdisi's visit, perhaps during Mahmud's brutal conquest of the city c.
 1010 C.E.
 (Note: Notably, the Hindu Shahis and Multan Emirate had entered into a strategic alliance in the wake of Mahmud's invasions.
 Describing Mahmud's assaults on Multan, the focus of his court chroniclers remained on the suppression of the Ismai'li heretics; thousands were supposedly killed and the main Shi'a mosque was abandoned.)
 Al-Biruni, visiting the site in early 11th century, came across desolate ruins.
-Two centuries hence, Muhammad al-Idrisi's geographical compendium (mid 12th century C.E.) not only reproduced Istakhri's narrative in entirety but also added that the temple dome was gilded and that the idol—of unknown antiquity—had four arms; besides the Hindus in Sindh were apparently only concentrated around the temple.
-However, al-Idrisi had never visited Multan and probably did not have access to Al-Biruni's work; the novel additions were likely to have been from older non-extant travelogues.
+Two centuries hence, Muhammad al-Idrisi's geographical compendium (mid 12th century C.E.) not only reproduced Istakhri's narrative in entirety but also added that the temple dome was gilded and that the idol — of unknown antiquity — had four arms; besides the Hindus in Sindh were apparently only concentrated around the temple.
+However, al-Idrisi had never visited Multan and probably did not have access to al-Biruni's work; the novel additions were likely to have been from older non-extant travelogues.
 Ibn al-Athir, a contemporary who probably did not visit Multan either, held the idol to be of Job.
-A century later, Zakariya al-Qazwini's Āthār noted the temple to be the Mecca for Hindus and would reiterate—relying on received knowledge—that the only Hindus in the region were those who lived in the temple.
+A century later, Zakariya al-Qazwini's Āthār noted the temple to be the Mecca for Hindus and would reiterate — relying on received knowledge — that the only Hindus in the region were those who lived in the temple.